gem-pasteur/macsyfinder/doc/source/user_guide/model_definition.rst

 * The element root is "model".

-  * It has a mandatory attribute: "inter_gene_max_space", an integer representing the maximal number of components without a match between two components with a match for a component profile.
+  * It has a mandatory attribute: "inter_gene_max_space", an integer representing the maximal number of components without a match between two components with a match for a component profile in order to consider them contiguous (part of a same *cluster*).
-  * the version of the xml grammar (the actual version is "2.0")
+  * The version of the XML grammar (the actual version is "2.0")
   * The element "model" may have attributes:

-     * **min_mandatory_genes_required**: an integer representing the minimal number of mandatory genes required to infer the system presence.
+     * **min_mandatory_genes_required**: an *integer* representing the minimal number of mandatory genes required to infer the system's presence.
-     * **min_genes_required**: an integer representing the minimal number of mandatory or accessory genes (whose corresponding proteins match a profile of the model) required to infer the system presence.
+     * **min_genes_required**: an *integer* representing the minimal number of mandatory or accessory genes (whose corresponding proteins match a profile of the model) required to infer the system's presence.
-     * **max_nb_genes**: an integer representing the maximal number of mandatory or accessory genes in the system.
+     * **max_nb_genes**: an *integer* representing the maximal number of mandatory or accessory genes allowed in the system.
-     * **multi_loci**: a boolean set to True ("1", "true" or "True") to allow the definition of "scattered" systems (systems encoded by different loci).
+     * **multi_loci**: a *boolean* set to True ("1", "true" or "True") to allow the definition of "scattered" systems (i.e., systems encoded at different genomic loci or by different gene *clusters*).
 If not specified, *default value is false*.

-  * The model contains one or more element "gene".
+  * The model contains one or more element "gene" that corresponds to genetic components making the macromolecular system whole.

 * The element "gene" has several mandatory attributes:

-   * **name**: which must match to a profile in the profile directory.
+   * **name**: a *string* representing the name of the component/gene which must match that of a profile enclosed in the profile directory of the macsy-model package (see :ref:`below <provide-hmm_label>`).
-   * **presence**: which can take three values "mandatory", "accessory", "neutral", "forbidden".
+   * **presence**: a *string* representing the status of the gene's presence in the system.
+It can take four values among "mandatory", "accessory", "neutral", "forbidden" (see above).

  The element "gene" may have other attributes:

-   * **loner**: which is a boolean.
-If a gene is loner that means this gene can be isolated on the genome ( *default false* ).
+   * **loner**: a *boolean*.
+A *loner* gene can be isolated on the genome and does not have to be part of a cluster of genes to be considered for system's assessment ( *default false* ).
-   * **exchangeable**: which is a boolean.
-If a gene is exchangeable (value set to "1", "true" or "True") that means this gene or one of its homologs or analogs can be interchanged for the assessment of the presence of the macromolecular system ( *default false* ).
+   * **exchangeable**: a *boolean*.
+If a gene is exchangeable (value set to "1", "true" or "True") that means this gene or one of its homologs or analogs can be *interchanged to be counted in the quorum* as part of the macromolecular system ( *default false* ).
-   * **multi_system**: which is a boolean.
-If a gene is "multi_system" (value set to "1", "true" or "True"), it means that it can be used to fill by multiple systems occurrences. ( *default false* ).
+   * **multi_system**: a *boolean*.
+If a gene has the feature "multi_system" (value set to "1", "true" or "True"), it means that it can be used to fill multiple systems' occurrences - and thus be considered part of several systems. ( *default false* ).
-   * **inter_gene_max_space**: an integer that defines gene-wise value of system's "inter_gene_max_space" parameter (see above).
+   * **inter_gene_max_space**: an *integer* that defines gene-wise value of system's "inter_gene_max_space" parameter (see above).
+It supersedes the system-wise parameter to give the gene a specific co-localization parameter.

  The element "gene" may have one "exchangeables" child element:

-* The element "exchangeables" can contains one or more elements "gene".
+   * The element "exchangeables" can contain one or more elements "gene".

-Example of a model definition in XML:
+Example of a macsy-model definition in XML:

 .. code-block:: xml